-Candidates undertaking the practical assessments are no longer required to complete trial strategy plans.
-Instead, they are expected to demonstrate a structured and analytical approach in all of the exercises required of them.
+Candidates are expected to demonstrate a structured and analytical approach in all of the exercises required of them.
 The Examining Panels are required to pay special attention to whether or not a structured approach has been clearly evidenced, that is, a presentation which demonstrates that it is based on careful analysis and a choice of approach best suited in the limited time available to advancing the case that is advocated.